Hand Foot and Mouth Disease (HFM)

 skin around the eruptions is pink and puffy and very itchy, with stinging pains.

 The eyelids may also be swollen.
-The person feels worse from warmth, is
+The child feels worse from warmth, is

 irritable, and usually is not thirsty.

 Hot and feverish, with a red flushed face, and eyes that are sensitive to